Cheeden/tp/docs/UserGuide.md

 * `DATE` must be a valid calendar date:
   * Month (MM) must be between 01 and 12.
   * Day (DD) must be valid for the given month (e.g., February cannot have 31 days, April cannot have 31 days).
-  * The system will detect invalid dates like 2025-02-31 and display an appropriate error message.
+  * The system will detect non existant dates like 2025-02-31 and display an appropriate error message.

 Examples: